Hermann Langbein

-Hermann Langbein (18 May 1912 – 24 October 1995) was an Austrian communist resistance fighter and historian.
+Hermann Langbein (18 May 1912 – 24 October 1995) was an Austrian writer, actor, journalist, resistance fighter and historian.

-He fought in the Spanish Civil War with the International Brigades for the Spanish Republicans against the Nationalists under Francisco Franco, and was in active opposition to the German Nazi regime.
-He was a concentration camp prisoner and co-founder of the International Auschwitz Committee in 1954.
+Langbein fought in the Spanish Civil War with the International Brigades for the Spanish Republicans against the fascist Nationalists under Francisco Franco, and was in active opposition to the German Nazi regime.
+He was a concentration camp survivor and co-founder of the International Auschwitz Committee in 1954.